 From the perspective of many third sector organisations, mutual aid groups were not equipped to handle complex mental health challenges.
 For example, one manager from a formal voluntary organisation said in an interview that the, 'irony is that the organisations that are best set up to [address these complex mental health issues] were the pre-existing ones... but they're the very ones that have been constrained.'
 At times, mutual aid groups acknowledged that formal organisations could be better positioned to handle certain cases.
-However, the needs for support were so significant that one mutual aid group coordinator said they 'often had requests referred to [them] from the council/social services, with no corresponding material support to do the work, and often for people with very complex care needs.'
+However, the needs for support were so significant that one mutual aid group coordinator said they 'often had requests referred to [them] from the council/social services, with no corresponding material support to do the work, and often for people with very complex care needs."
 From the perspective of the mutual aid groups, they would have appreciated some acknowledgement of the ways in which their support in communities was vital, beyond what they perceived as tokenistic mentions from public sector actors.
-At times, mutual aid groups felt councils were actively combative, trying to, from the perspective of mutual aid groups, 'nitpick' over certain issues, often claiming mutual aid groups who were proceeding without guidance were doing harm within communities.
-In response to the criticism that volunteers within the mutual aid groups could not responsibly provide the services they were engaged in, one local coordinator said: 'We had two, three retired social workers, we had trained counsellors that were volunteering, so we actually had the skills already there...there was an enormous amount of experience that we already had' (Rendall et al, 2022).
-These frustrations suggest that, despite a high volume of work to adapt working practices during COVID-19, local authorities, the third sector, and mutual aid groups were all experiencing a high level of demand in this area, putting stress on the systems they were working within, and relationships between the sectors.
-Furthermore, the deterioration of collaborative relationships points to a lack of mechanisms to make best use of skilled community volunteers.
+At times, mutual aid groups felt councils were actively

+In addition to the government funding provided through combative, trying to, from the perspective of mutual aid groups, 'nitpick' over certain issues, often claiming mutual aid furlough and Adapt and Thrive, several interviewees discussed the greater flexibility that funders allowed through the groups who were proceeding without guidance were doing harm within communities.
+In response to the criticism that pandemic as crucial to keeping services running.
+This included volunteers within the mutual aid groups could not responsibly being less prescriptive about what funds could be spent o and provide the services they were engaged in, one local signposting to other sources of support.
+This allayed initial coordinator said: 'We had two, three retired social workers, concerns over capacity to meet funder requirements and we had trained counsellors that were volunteering, so we ability to complete paperwork.
+In some cases, actually had the skills already there...there was an mutual aid groups benefited from flexible funders who were enormous amount of experience that we already had' interested in supporting a broad array of community activity.
+(Rendall et al, 2022).
+These frustrations suggest that, Perhaps intuitively, mutual aid groups were also propped up despite a high volume of work to adapt working practices by community members' donations, but due to their structure, during COVID-19, local authorities, the third sector, and formal funding from government or other bodies was not often the key focus of their work.
+Many of their volunteers mutual aid groups were all experiencing a high level of demand in this area, putting stress on the systems they were on furlough so instead of figuring out how to pay staff, were working within, and relationships between the sectors. they were figuring out how to maximize available donations and respond to requests.
+Collaborating with formalised Furthermore, the deterioration of collaborative relationships points to a lack of mechanisms to make best use of skilled charities on joint grant applications allowed some mutual aid community volunteers. groups to receive grant funding they would not have been able to access independently.
+Some interviewees expressed anxiety that the most challenging time for social enterprise Long term challenges had not yet arrived, especially for organisations that had to Funding attempt to resume trading without emergency grant funding The interviewees reported a mixed picture in terms of how (Adapt and Thrive and The Community Recovery programme closed at the end of 2021).